dirjud/seq/doc/source/example1.rst

 one-shot trigger and under the scenario you wait for an external synchronization signal to go high.

-If you were to write this as Verilog, it would look like this:
+If you were to write this as Verilog, it would look something like this:

 .. literalinclude:: ../../examples/example1/example1_manual.v
    :language: c